activist-org/activist/STYLEGUIDE.md

 > - This is the source from which all the other languages are translated from
 > - Edits to the other files need to be made on activist's [public localization project on Transifex](https://explore.transifex.com/activist-org/activist)
 > - Please alphabetize the keys except for indexes within page routes that should come first
+> - Do not include periods in aria-labels (screen reader user will configure their own preferences for a hard stop)

 Localization keys should be defined based on their component or page within the platform and the content that they refer to (`CONTENT_REFERENCE` below).
 Please use the following rules as a guide if you find yourself needing to create new localization keys: